Project Access Management - Collaborators

 Free-Plan Collaborators

-Collaborators on a free plan can be added to the private project created under paid CodeScene account.
-Project analysis is always run using the project owner’s GitHub token.
-However, CodeScene will check that the collaborator still has proper access to the GitHub repository before the analysis is started:
+Collaborators on a free plan can be added to a private project owned by a paid CodeScene account.
+Project analysis is always run using the project owner’s OAuth token.